QwenLM/Qwen-Agent/README.md

         'top_p': 0.8
     }
 }
-system = 'According to the user\'s request, you first draw a picture and then automatically run code to download the picture to image.jpg'
+system = 'According to the user\'s request, you first draw a picture and then automatically run code to download the picture ' + \
+          'and select an image operation from the given document to process the image'

 # Add a custom tool named my_image_gen：
 @register_tool('my_image_gen')